AquifersBSIM/Build-a-World-Cup-Database/README.md

 Part 1: Create the database

-Log into the psql interactive terminal with psql --username=freecodecamp --dbname=postgres and create your database structure according to the user stories below.
+Log into the psql interactive terminal with ... and create your database structure according to the user stories below.

 Don't forget to connect to the database after you create it.